All Episodes

 At the same time, a compulsory labeling system will be drawn up to identify the best and the worst devices.

-Giant plasma TVs, dubbed the four by fours of the living room, can consume four times as much energy as traditional TVs that used cathode ray tubes.
+Giant plasma TVs dubbed the 4x4s of the living room can consume four times as much energy as traditional TVs that used cathode ray tubes.

-I don't know anybody using a cathode ray tubes unless you still have your Sony Trinitron or uh or so I guess I guess there's somebody some people still have some CRTs.
+Well, unless you have a plug-in television, I don't know anybody using a cathode ray tube unless you still have your Sony Trinitron or somebody, some people still have some CRTs.

-We're gonna go back to the horse and buggy.
+We're going to go back to the horse and buggy.

-We're gonna go back to chicken poop and horse manure in the streets.
+We're going to go back to chicken poop and horse manure in the streets.

 Did you see this?